pulzze/autoflow-documentation/docs/ids/action-string-trim-trailing/tooltip.md

-The This Action returns a string where all trailing Unicode whitespaces has been removed.
+This Action returns a string where all trailing Unicode whitespaces has been removed.